About the Author

 Born in Queens, Ray’s musical studies began at age 4 with classical piano.
 During high school he attended the Aaron Copeland School of Music college preparatory program, and went on to study Electronic Production and Design at Berklee College of Music in Boston.

-While in Boston, he spent two years studying at Massachusetts Institute of Technology — this is where some of his most precious relationships were formed, and where the complex beauty of the world was illuminated to him through math, philosophy, and conversation.
-This is also where he became an unofficial member of the Gaussian academic lineage (Gauss > Bessel > Scherk > Kummer > Konigsberger > Husserl > Klein > Perlman > Reich).
+While there, he spent two years in Cambridge studying at Massachusetts Institute of Technology — this is where some of his most precious relationships were formed, and where the complex beauty of the world was illuminated to him through math, philosophy, and conversation.
+This is also where he became an unofficial member of the Gaussian academic lineage (Gauss ➾ Bessel ➾ Scherk ➾ Kummer ➾ Konigsberger ➾ Husserl ➾ Klein ➾ Perlman ➾ Reich).

 Ignorance more frequently begets confidence than does knowledge.